Your Pupillage at Becket Chambers

 Unsuccessful candidates in this process will be provided with feedback, if requested.

 The aim is for a pupil to gain experience in civil and our 3 core family practice areas.

 The pupil will be allocated a pupil supervisor who will monitor the progress of the pupil to ensure that s/he is given the opportunity to experience a high level and range of training

 All pupils will be assessed in accordance with the threshold and competencies in the BSB Professional Statement for Barristers 2016 on a monthly basis by their pupil supervisor and quarterly by both the head of pupillage and the pupil supervisor.

 Pupillage at Becket Chambers is practical and rewarding.
 During your first six, you will shadow our experienced barristers in all areas of law, gaining an understanding of their daily professional lives.
 Our pupils particularly benefit from extensive time spent attending court, with their pupil supervisor and other members of Chambers, from the outset of their pupillage.
 You will have the opportunity to attend conferences and hearings in Kent and Sussex, operating from our main chambers in Canterbury, as well as from our Brighton Annex.

 During your second six, you will begin to take on your own cases, supervised and supported by your pupil supervisor, with regular feedback on your work.

-You will also have the opportunity to get to know the Clerks, and start to learn about how to build a successful practice.
+You will also have the opportunity to get to know and to work closely with our Clerking Team whilst starting to learn about how to build a successful practice.